-The bar of grafted larva is given to a small queenless box of bees with no brood present.
-This is called a swarm box (which I think is confusing so some beekeepers called it a “cell builder”).
+The bar of grafted larvae is given to a small queenless box of bees with no brood present.
+This is often called a swarm box (which I think is confusing so some beekeepers called it a “cell builder”).

-The swarm box contains 4-5 pounds of young nurse bees and 2-3 frames of nectar and pollen.
-Good ventilation and a small water source is provided.
+Good hive ventilation and a small water source is provided.
 This unit is often placed in a cool dark place with the bees closed up for 24 hours.

 During the time of confinement, the bees inside realize they need a queen.
-With no brood inside to care for, their efforts are concentrated on feeding the grafted larva.
-They also begin to build out the cups into queen cells.
+With no bee brood inside to care for, their efforts are concentrated on feeding the grafted larva.
+Special food, including royal jelly, causes a the larvae to transform into a reproductive queen.

 Finishing Colony Builds Out Queen Cells

 The finishing colony is a strong populous hive of bees with a laying queen present.
-The queen must be kept apart from the developing cells or she would destroy them.
+She must be kept apart from the developing cells or she would destroy them.